Easy Cuban Bread Recipe (5 Ingredients)

 FAQs

-Can I use a bread machine to make Cuban bread
+Can I use a bread machine to make this bread?

-You can use it to knead and rise but for best results bake it in a conventional oven to get the crusty finish
+You can use it to knead and rise, but for the best results, bake it in a conventional oven to get the crusty finish

 Sharing is caring!